Multiple abrupt phase transitions in urban transport congestion: GT-model with noise

 It is possible to proceed in a similar way for the tree nodes.
 Here position of a node $t$ is defined using polar coordinates with respect to the grid-center node:

-where \begin{itemize} \item The tree-root is set to be in the same axis as the corresponding connector node, and at a distance $R^{(t)}=w+1$ from the grid center.
+where \begin{itemize} \item The tree-root is set to be in the same axis as the corresponding connector node, and at a distance $R^{(t)}=\sqrt{2}\,\ell+2$ from the grid center.
 This selection is useful to avoid the collision between tree and grid nodes; \item $d_t$ is the number of jumps required to reach the node $t$ from its tree-root (i.e., the tree level); \item $\theta_t$ accounts for the angular separation of node~$t$ with respect to the grid center.
-All nodes at the same level of the tree, and for the four trees of the GT-model, are uniformly distributed along the circle of radius $R^{(t)} + d_t$. \end{itemize}
+All nodes at the same level of the tree, and for the four trees of the GT-model, are uniformly distributed along the circle of radius $R^{(t)} + 4d_t$. \end{itemize} An example of this planar embedding is shown in Fig.~\ref{fig:planar}.